nardew/bitpanda-aio/README.md

 ### Prerequisites

-Due to dependencies and Python features used by the library please make sure you use Python 3.7.
+Due to dependencies and Python features used by the library please make sure you use Python `3.6` or `3.7`.

 Before starting using `bitpanda-aio`, it is necessary to take care of:
 1. downloading your Bitpanda API key from your Bitpanda Global Exchange account